Jacobian determinant inequality on corank 1 Carnot groups with applications: Introduction

 Our final remark is of technical nature, but the details will be clear by reading the proof of Theorem \ref{TJacobianDetIneq}.
-In this proof, we shall distinguish the cases when the mass is transported along {abnormal} and {strictly normal} geodesics, respectively.
+In this proof, we shall distinguish the cases when the mass is transported along \textit{{abnormal}} and \textit{{strictly normal}} geodesics, respectively.
 On one hand, when the mass transport is realized along {\it abnormal} geodesics, it turns out that the Jacobian determinant inequality reduces to an {\it Euclidean-type} determinant inequality thus the distortion coefficient can be $\tau^{k,\alpha}_s=s$ as in the Euclidean framework.
 We notice that in this case the full Jacobian matrix of $\psi_s$ might not exist; however, since the matrix has a triangular structure, the Jacobian can be reduced to two parts of the diagonal which are well defined and inequality (\ref{Jacobi-inequality-elso}) makes sense.
 Furthermore, the triangular structure of the Jacobi matrix will allow us to perform the necessary changes of variable in order to provide important applications (see e.g. the entropy and Borell-Brascamp-Lieb inequalities via a suitable Monge-Amp\`ere equation).
-On the other hand, once the mass transport is along {\it strictly normal} geodesics, the distortion coefficient $\tau^{k,\alpha}_s$ encodes information on the genuine {\it sub-Riemannan} character of the Carnot group obtained by a careful analysis of the Jacobian for the exponential map.
-It could also happen that a positive part of the mass is transported along abnormal geodesics while the complementary mass is transported by strictly normal geodesics, so different formulas for $\tau^{k,\alpha}_s$ will be used in the same instance of the mass transportation; such a scenario will be presented in Example \ref{example} (see also Figure \ref{abra-elso}).
+On the other hand, once the mass transport is along {\it strictly normal} geodesics, the distortion coefficient $\tau^{k,\alpha}_s$ encodes information on the genuine {\it sub-Riemannian} character of the Carnot group obtained by a careful analysis of the Jacobian for the exponential map.
+It could also happen that a positive part of the mass is transported along abnormal geodesics while the complementary mass is transported by strictly normal geodesics, so different formulas for $\tau^{k,\alpha}_s$ will be used in the same instance of the mass transportation; such a scenario will be presented in Example \ref{example} (see also Figure \ref{abra-elso}). {In conclusion, our results can be applied also in the presence of both abnormal and strictly normal geodesics in the so-called \textit{non-ideal} sub-Riemannian setting.
+Similar result in the case of general \textit{ideal} sub-Riemannian geometries have been recently obtained by Barilari and Rizzi \cite{Barilari-Rizzi}.}

 The organization of the paper is as follows.
 The proof of Theorem \ref{TJacobianDetIneq} will be provided in Section \ref{SecProof} after a self-contained presentation of the needed technical details in Section \ref{SecPrelim}, i.e., properties of the Carnot-Carath\'eodory metric $d_{CC}$, exponential map and its Jacobian, the cut locus, and the optimal mass transportation on corank 1 Carnot groups.
 We emphasize that the optimal mass transportation developed by Figalli and Rifford \cite{FR} for large classes of sub-Riemannian manifolds cannot be directly applied since the squared distance function $d_{CC}^2$ is not necessarily locally semiconcave outside of the diagonal of $G\times G$ which is crucial in \cite{FR} (e.g. the regularity of optimal mass transport maps $\psi$ and $\psi_s$, or the validity of the Monge-Amp\`ere equation).
 Section \ref{SecApps} is devoted to applications, i.e., by the Jacobian determinant inequality we shall derive entropy inequalities, the Brunn-Minkovski inequality and the Borell-Brascamp-Lieb inequality on corank 1 Carnot groups.